fdabl/meaning-in-life/README.md

 ## Client

 For [cordova](https://cordova.apache.org/) to package your web app into an android app, copy the contents of the /client folder into your /www folder.
-Move the package.json file two directories up, and the index.html and gulpfile.js one directory up:
+Move package.json and gulpfile.js two directories, and index.html one directory up:

 ```
 hooks/